cloudposse/atmos/README.md

 ## CLI Configuration

-  The CLI top-level module [main.variant](example/cli/main.variant) contains the global settings (options) for the CLI, including the location of the terraform components, helmfiles, and configurations.
+  The CLI top-level module [main.variant](example/cli/main.variant) contains the global settings (options) for the CLI, including the location of the Terraform components, helmfiles, and configurations.

   It's configured for that particular example project, but can be changed to reflect the desired project structure.